 Prevents Business Closure

 If everyone is happy, then your business has a better chance of survival.
-Treating customers, employees, and other businesses with excellent service and kindness will offer value to your community.
+Treating customers, your staff, and other businesses with excellent service and kindness will offer value to your community.
 Also, people shop where they have an exceptional customer experience.

 Create a Customer Experience Strategy